 These Google engineers even state that their final ranking objective is “generally a simple function of expected watch time per impression.
 Ranking by click-through rate often promotes deceptive videos that the user does not complete (’clickbait’) whereas watch time better captures engagement.”

-There are two main places that YouTube users will see suggested videos: on the homepage and while watching other videos.
+There are two main places YouTube users will see suggested videos: on the homepage and while watching other videos.
 These recommendations are made using YouTube’s algorithm, but the algorithm works differently for each of these spaces.

 When you head to the YouTube website or open the mobile app, you immediately land on the homepage.
 Here, YouTube aims to provide the most relevant and personalized video suggestions for each user, pulling them in and trying to keep them on the app for as long as possible.